Bewdley: Other amenities

-The West Midland Safari Park is located nearby on the A456 towards Kidderminster.
+The West Midlands Safari Park is located nearby on the A456 towards Kidderminster.

-Until the office moved in 2014 to Kidderminster, Bewdley was the headquarters of the Severn Valley Railway.
+Until the office moved in 2014 to Kidderminster, Bewdley contained the headquarters of the Severn Valley Railway.
 This heritage railway runs the 16 mi between Kidderminster and Bridgnorth.
 Bewdley remains the principal intermediate station on the line.

 The Queen Elizabeth II Jubilee Gardens (usually abbreviated to simply "Jubilee Gardens") are located just off the High Street.

 Bewdley is on the southeastern edge of the Wyre Forest, and there are many footpaths and cycle routes through the woodlands.
 A visitor centre is situated just outside Bewdley at Callow Hill on the road to Cleobury Mortimer, the head of many waymarked trails through the forest.
 Knowles Mill, a former corn mill owned by the National Trust is located within the forest.

 The Bewdley Museum explores the history of the town and surrounding areas; it is located in the former butchers' shambles just behind Bewdley Guildhall.

 Just outside Bewdley is Beaucastle, a Victorian mock-Gothic house, built in 1877.
 It was developed by George Baker, an industrialist and former Mayor of Birmingham and Bewdley.
-Beaucastle was designed by John Ruskin and Richard Doubleday.
+Beaucastle was designed by John Ruskin and William Doubleday.